 - “The government also released a poster about the rules on face coverings featuring the image of an East Asian woman.
 Research showed that 33% of images used to report COVID-19 in the British media have used been images of Asian or East people.
 The ethnic Chinese population in the U.K. stands at 0.7% and less for other East Asian minorities, but this is not a case of better representation, instead it just emphasises negative stereotypes and preconceptions.”

-The schedule for our third Work in Progress event has now been finalised.
+The schedule for our fourth Work in Progress event has now been finalised.
 In addition to an exciting array of presentations across disciplines and media, we are honoured to have Dr Chenshu Zhou from University of Pennsylvania and Dr Jinyi Chu from Yale University.
 They will be participating in an open dialogue regarding their presentations “Lockdown, Drones, and Collective Action in the City of Wuhan: Sensations of a Viral Video” and “How did a Chinese Ghost Become a Surgeon in St. Petersburg?”

 The event will be held on 10th April from 11:00am – 5:20pm.
 We’ll be using Zoom as our platform, and the event is free and open to all.
 The link to the Zoom meeting room is now ready, you can sign up for our email newsletter to obtain zoom link/password.
 We will also share this info in our Facebook group.